angular-fullstack/generator-angular-fullstack/readme.md

 To work with your new heroku app using the command line, you will need to run any `heroku` commands from the `dist` folder.

-If you're using mongoDB you will need to add a database to your app:
+If you're using mongoDB you will need to add a database to your app (MongoLab has a free sandbox plan):

-    heroku addons:add mongohq
+    heroku addons:add mongolab

+Finally, you will need to set your database credentials.
+Heroku recommends storing them in a Heroku config variable to avoid hard coding credentials directly in your application code:

+    heroku config:set PROD_MONGODB=mongodb://dbuser:dbpass@host1:port1,host2:port2/dbname

 Your app should now be live.
 To view it run `heroku open`.